qemus/qemu-arm/readme.md

   Use [dockur/windows-arm](https://github.com/dockur/windows-arm) instead, as it includes all the drivers required during installation, amongst many other features.

-### How do I boot x86/x64 images?
+### How do I boot x86 images?

-  You can use the [qemu](https://github.com/qemus/qemu/) container to run x86 and x64 images on ARM.
+  You can use the [qemu](https://github.com/qemus/qemu/) container to run x86/x64 images on ARM.

 ### How do I expose network ports?